typingincolor/blink-scripts/README.md

 ## blink-calendar.sh

 Checks your calendar to see whether you should be somewhere.
+It uses icalBuddy http://hasseg.orgicalBuddy/icalBuddy/]

-It uses icalBuddy [http://hasseg.org/icalBuddy/icalBuddy/] which can be install using homebrew `brew install ical-buddy`
+icalBuddy can be installed using homebrew `brew install ical-buddy`

 You have to start it from a terminal window due to calendar's privacy settings.
 I just type `nohup blink-calendar.sh &` and then close the terminal window.

 ## flash.applescript